Trekkers bowing their heads to appreciate the beauty of Everest - Tenzing Hillary Airport

 Prepare your gear before you Embark on Mount Everest Base Camp Trek

 Remember to always gear yourself before heading out on any adventure.
 It's always best to be prepared for anything and to have the gear to sort out the problem later on the trek.
 After you arrive at Kathmandu the first thing you need to do is hunt down each and every gear you need during the trek.
-Some trekking agencies provide gears for the trek but not everything is available.
+Some trekking agencies provide gear for the trek but not everything is available.
 There are lots of trekking shops and authentic stores for proper mountaineering equipment where you can find your gear.
-If you have not much cash to yourself you can find good quality gear in other normal gear stores.
+If you do have not much cash to yourself you can find good quality gear in other normal gear stores.

 Sleeping bags are very crucial in this trek.
 The weather here is uncertain and you need to be more prepared for cold more than anything.
 You need to have great quality sleeping bags even the tea houses are colder at night.
 So, be prepared to tackle the cold with great quality sleeping bags.
 You can find sleeping bags as well in trekking equipment stores.